National Zoological Park (NZP)

 PASTORINI, Jennifer, Research Associate.
 M.Sc.
 (1995); Ph.D.
 (2000) University of Zürich.
 Research specialties: Conservation research in elephants; Populations genetics and phylogenetics in primates.

-PETERS, Alan, Curator of Invertebrates and Education in Animal Programs.
+PETERS, Alan, Curator of Reptiles and Amphibians, Animal Care Sciences.
 B.S.
 (1980) University of North Carolina; M.A.T.
 (1984) George Washington University.
-Research specialties: invertebrate animal husbandry; education program development and volunteer training; Cephalopoda behavior and culture; visitor experience.
+Research specialties: invertebrate, amphibian and reptile husbandry and life support; education program development and volunteer training; Cephalopoda behavior and culture; visitor experience.

 RAPPOLE, John H., Scientist Emeritus.
 B.A.
 (1968) Colgate University; M.S.
 (1972), Ph.D.
 (1976) University of Minnesota.
 Research specialties: Ecology and evolution of migrant birds; Inventory, systematics, and Biogeography of Burmese sub-Himalayan avifauna; Migrant birds and pathogens (e.g., WNV, HPAI H5N1); Post-breeding movements of birds; Tropical flock dynamics; Rapid range change.